|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Vietnam Detailed Itinerary

-Day 2: Cu Chi Tunnels, Saigon Sights
+Day 2: Cu Chi Tunnels, Ho Chi Minh Sites

 This morning, we drive to the infamous Cu Chi tunnels, the Vietcong underground tunnel system that at one time stretched as far as the Cambodian border.
 The network consists of over 130 miles of tunnels in the Cu Chi district alone; parts of which are several stories deep.
 There are trap doors, specially constructed living areas, storage facilities, weapon factories, field hospitals, command centers and kitchens- all under ground!
 Parts of this remarkable tunnel network have been enlarged and upgraded and are open to the public.

 We drive to Cai Be in Tien Giang province where we board our boat to travel on the Tien river to Cai Be floating market.
 During the day, we get on and off the boat to explore local villages where we can see production of local specialties.
 Lunch is at a historic local home set in a lovely garden.
 We continue our boat ride stopping at a local fruit garden.
 We then cross the Tien river to Vinh Long province before continuing on to Can Tho.

 Day 4: Floating Market, Return to Ho Chi Minh